scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Using GhostText to edit Jupyter cells from a favorite text editor
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
+:label:`ghosttext`

 The snippet extensions for the Classic Jupyter Notebook and JupyterLab lack support for tab triggers to insert snippets was you type and tab stops inside the snippet to advance to sites in the snippet that may need to be edited.
 These two features are standard in the software that supports the use of snippet libraries in most text editors.